danielcrimp/danielcrimp.github.io/collections/_posts/2024-03-31-matta-application.md

 <img src="/images/matta-application/paint.png" alt="Paint fill detail" class="responsive-img">

 I wanted a clever link to my website, because the hyperlinks in my CV probably wouldn't work after I printed it out.
-At first I was going to go for a QR code, but that would take too long to paint.
-So, I sourced some NFC tags online and got them delivered.
+I sourced some NFC tags online and got them delivered.
 They're just basically 1mm thick discs of 25mm diameter.
 I left a cutout in the back of one of the plates and glued the tag in behind it.
 You can program the tags using a simple phone utility.

 <img src="/images/matta-application/nfc.gif" alt="Scanning..." class="responsive-img">